 The geographic distribution of CLSo haplotypes around the world suggests that seeds do not transmit the bacteria in importing countries.

-Indeed, the three known haplotypes infecting carrots (C, D and E) are localized as such: haplotype C in Northern Europe (Sweden, Norway, Finland and Germany) and transmitted by T. apicalis; haplotypes D and E in Southern Europe / Mediterranean (Spain, France, Canary Islands, Africa and Israel) transmitted by B. trigonica (Alfaro-Fernandez et al.2012a, b; Hajri et al.2017; Munyaneza et al.2010, 2012, 2015; Tahzima et al.2014).
+Indeed, the three known haplotypes infecting carrots (C, D and E) are localized as such: haplotype C in Northern Europe (Sweden, Norway, Finland, and Germany) and transmitted by T. apicalis; haplotypes D and E in Southern Europe / Mediterranean (Spain, France, Canary Islands, Africa and Israel) transmitted by B. trigonica (Alfaro-Fernandez et al.2012a, b; Hajri et al.2017; Munyaneza et al.2010, 2012, 2015; Tahzima et al.2014).

 In addition, recent work has demonstrated the presence of the bacteria in European seed lots since the 1970s (Monger and Jeffries, 2018).
 Due to the intensity of international trade, the bacteria should have spread globally.
 However, it can be assumed that the presence of CLso has not yet been identified in importing countries.